What is foot rot?

 The best method of foot rot prevention is to remove animals from muddy, dirty and wet areas for about 4 weeks so the organisms present in the soil will die out or decrease in number.

 With foot rot already existing on the farm, proper hoof care, prophylactic use of footbaths, culling goats with poor foot conformation, and selecting goats with apparent resistance to foot rot are control measures considered to offer long range benefits.
 Infected animals should be separated from non-infected animals, treated, and then be grazed on separate pastures.
 Severely infected animals and animals not responding to treatment should be culled.
-Trimming equipment should be disinfected between each animal affect with foot rot.
+Trimming equipment should be disinfected between each animal affected with foot rot.

 Remove the dead, rotten foot tissue with shears or a sharp knife.
 Trim down until the healthy tissue is found.
 Some bleeding will occur.
 This is necessary to remove the diseased tissue.